On the accuracy of HI observations in molecular clouds -- More cold HI than thought?: Results

 \subsection{The HI optical depth}

 In order to investigate the typical optical depths in our clouds, in Fig.~\ref{fig:tau} we plot a proxy for the HI optical depth, $\langle \tau \rangle$, for MC1-HD at 2~Myr.
 The definition of $\langle \tau \rangle$ is given in Appendix~\ref{sec:appendixb}.
 It represents a channel-averaged approximation to the real optical depth which is accurate within a few 10\% above $\langle \tau \rangle$ = 1, i.e. in the optically thick regions we are interested in here.
 For optically thin regions, the approximation is not applicable, which is why we do not show these regions here.
 The values of $\langle \tau \rangle$ span a wide range, from the moderately optically thick regime up to highly optically thick regions with $\langle \tau \rangle$ $\sim$ 10.
-In particular, the entire area of central cloud (compare with bottom middle panel of Fig.~\ref{fig:HI_emission}) has an optical depth \mbox{$\gtrsim$ 1}, which is in excellent agreement with recent observations \citep[e.g.][]{Fukui14,Fukui15,Bihr15,Denes18,Murray18,Syed20,Wang20}.
-Our results thus demonstrates that optical depth effects cannot be neglected in HI observations of MCs, e.g. also when calculating $N_\rmn{HI}$ from HI emission observations.
-We note that at first view the maximum values of $\langle \tau \rangle$ around a few 10 appear high in comparison with those found in the aforementioned observational works.
+In particular, the entire area of central cloud (compare with bottom middle panel of Fig.~\ref{fig:HI_emission}) has an optical depth \mbox{$\gtrsim$ 1}, which is in excellent agreement with recent observations \citep[e.g.][]{Fukui14,Fukui15,Bihr15,Denes18,Murray18,Nguyen19,Syed20,Wang20}.
+Our results thus demonstrates that optical depth effects cannot be neglected in HI observations of MCs, also when calculating $N_\rmn{HI}$ from HI emission observations.

+We note that at first view the maximum values of \mbox{$\langle \tau \rangle > 10$} appear high in comparison with those found in the aforementioned observational works.
 However, as these measurements are limited by observational noise, $\Delta T$, the observationally reported values have to be taken as lower limits \citep[see e.g. fig.~10 of][]{Bihr15}.

-The partly very high optical depths give rise to an additional source of error, which can result in the observed underestimation of $N_\rmn{HI, real}$ (Fig.~\ref{fig:N_real_vs_obs}).
-This error is related to the observational noise $\Delta T$, whose effect becomes particularly pronounced in regions with very high optical depths.
-In these regions, the observed brightness temperature $T_\rmn{on}$ will be close to the actual temperature $T_\rmn{HISA}$ of the absorbing, cold HI layer, which is equivalent to \mbox{$T_\rmn{off-on}$ $\simeq$} \mbox{100 K - $T_\rmn{HISA} - \Delta T$} (Eq.~\ref{eq:Toffon}).
-Inserting this value into Eq.~\ref{eq:tau_HISA} yields